Selling blood tests online for over 15 years.

 A qualified clinician will interpret your results.

 We all know that diet and lifestyle can impact our health, and now with our Diet and Lifestyle Check you can track the key markers that can be directly influenced by your food and drink choices and your exercise habits.
-Designed to be tracked over time with our personal online dashboard, this profile monitors important health markers for liver and kidney function, cholesterol, iron, blood sugar (diabetes) as well as vitamin D, vitamin B12 and folate.
+Designed to be tracked over time with our personal online dashboard, this profile monitors important health markers for liver and kidney function, cholesterol, iron, blood sugar (diabetes) as well as vitamin D, active vitamin B12 and folate.

 This test is for anyone who wants to examine how their lifestyle is affecting their health.
 Whether you are on a restrictive diet, feel that you could eat more healthily or want to see how a change in diet or exercise programme can affect your blood markers this is the perfect profile to monitor your progress.